gongl1/Artificial-Neural-Networks/README.md

 Keras will only use training data to update weight/bias and see how it is doing on training and validation data!

 Smaller batch size, longer training to take, less likely to overfit your data because you are not passing in your entire training.
-Instead, focusing smaller batches.¶
+Instead, focusing smaller batches.

 Shows losses on training set and validation data: Take the mse of predictions against true values and try to minimize that through optimizer